alexthehaszard/COSC349_A2/README.md

 ```

 - You can then upload all files in the "build" folder through the "objects" tab (I just drag-and-dropped)
+- Try to drag all the files individually and not the 'build' folder
 - Finally, you can enable static web hosting at the bottom of the properties tab.

 The frontend will now be visible at the bucket's website endpoint, which can be found at the bottom of the properties tab